hasan-ylmz/hasan-ylmz/README.md

 I work every day to educate myself.
 I learn different programming languages and technologies over time.
 I also deal with cyber security in some of my spare time.
 I upload my projects in bulk .
-Projects have a certain time between make  time .
+Projects have a certain time between maked   time .
 Thanks for visiting and good luck .